OfficialMabz/UW5-Back-end/README.md

 Background

 During the Covid-19 first lockdown my friend from University of Warwick have taken a responsibility to transform old sport website of his University into modern app.
-He had basic knowledge of React Native and front-end but needed support for back-end.
-That is where I came, when he discussed with me this issue, I was trilled to be part of this journey as during the first lockdown we had nothing else do to.
-I have begun to research about the back-end framework I should provide and hold the necessary data for React Native, Django Rest Framework API (Python Framework) turned out to be the suitable option.
-I began to learn and enhance my knowledge on this framework and below is description of the backend that I implemented.
+He had basic knowledge of React Native and front-end, however needed support for back-end.
+That is where I came in, when he discussed with me this issue, I was trilled to be part of this journey as during the first lockdown we had nothing else do to.
+Begun to research about the back-end framework that should provide and hold the necessary data for React Native, Django Rest Framework API (Python Framework) turned out to be the suitable option.
+Hence, to learn and enhance knowledge on this framework I have completed an Udemy Django Rest Framework crash course as well as Traverse Django Course from YouTube and below is description of the backend that I implemented.

 Note: Few aspects has been removed from this reposistory comparing to original one reason being confidentiality.